Rollout guide

 Guardrails

-Process support, admin reduction, drafting, summarising, documentation prep, workflow orchestration, and structured operational assistance.
+Sequencing one contained rollout lane: process support, admin reduction, drafting, summaries, documentation prep, and structured operational assistance inside a reviewed workflow.

 Publishing rule